Expert Guidance for Selling your property in Cascais

 How should you prepare your home to sell faster and for more money?

 Preparation is leverage.
-In Cascais and Lisbon, buyers pay a premium for homes that feel “move-in ready”, photograph well, and signal low risk.
-The best ROI is usually decluttering, light staging, deep cleaning, small repairs, and a tight photo/video plan—not a full renovation.
+Buyers pay a premium for homes that feel "move-in ready," photograph well, and signal low risk.
+The best ROI is usually decluttering, light staging, deep cleaning, small repairs and a tight photo/video plan — not a full renovation.
+Owners frequently assume that spending €50,000 on renovation adds at least €50,000 in value; the market does not necessarily reimburse improvements euro for euro, and a highly personalised renovation can narrow the buyer pool or uncover technical problems that delay the sale.

 Do this first (high impact, low cost):